 \section{Proposed Method}

-Our goal is to train a GAN that takes a synthesis image $\hat{Y}$ without illumination harmonization, corresponding the object mask, background mask and corresponding target illumination as input, and directly generate the corresponding scene illumination harmonized image $\bar{Y}$.
-To achieve this goal, we propose a novel framework called SI-GAN, of which the generator is a multi-task parallel network composed of two networks, \ie, relighting network (R-Network) and Illumination network (I-Network) to handle object and illumination separately, as shown in Figure~\ref{fig:SI-GAN}.
-In particular, R-Network is used to estimate the overall input information and achieve the synthetic image illumination harmony by using multi-scale attention mechanism and illumination exchange mechanism, and I-Network is used to estimate the background and object illumination information.
-Note that there is an illumination exchange component to ensure the inserted object obtain the harmonious illumination to generate a realistic synthetic image.
-Meanwhile, a discriminator is designed to verify whether the inserted object in the generated relighting image has consistent illumination with background.
+Our goal is to train a GAN that takes a naive composite image $\hat{Y}$ with inharmonious illumination, corresponding the object mask, background mask and corresponding target illumination as input, and directly generate the corresponding scene illumination harmonized image $\bar{Y}$.
+To achieve this goal, we propose a novel framework called DIH-GAN, of which the generator is a multi-task parallel network composed of two networks, \ie, Relighting Network (R-Network) and Illumination Network (I-Network) to handle object and illumination separately.
+See Figure~\ref{fig:SI-GAN}.